jessehattabaugh/jessehattabaugh-com/readme.md

 ## Installation

-After cloning the repo run `npm install`.
+After cloning this repo use [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) to install nodejs by running `nvm use`.
+Then run `npm install`.

 ## Development